Seatis/my-teaching-materials/project/reddit/frontend/README.md

 ### Order by score

-Modify the main page so the numbering is ordered by the scores.
+Modify the main page so the numbering is ordered by the upvotes.